PitPik/circularjs/todo/README.md

 The ```cr-container="prepend"``` is because the fact that we choose to use ```<body>``` as a component which is also the container, a regular ```append``` would put our view on the end of the container and the ```<footer class="info">``` would then be above.

 This seems all a bit hacky, but it's for the reason to not have to rebuild the TodoMVC's template too much and/or not to have to do a third component that would take care of the bottom part of the UI.
 This happens on init only anyhow and is therefore also not really expensive.

+### Old version

+You can also see index_original.html and its script app_original.js.
+This was done before blick.js was born, does the same thing just renders a lot of views within some function and not with the dynamic variables.
+This seems to be less efficient but it is therefore way faster as blick has to find elements in the dom and create hundrets of functions for possible update-rendering, whereas in the old version there is only one function for all the same ```cr-view``` which get collected anyhow.
+So, in your applications you might want to consider using a mix of both ways to serve your purposes best and keep rendering blasting fast.

+But all in all, you can see that CircularJS is quite straight forward and yet very efficient if it comes to SPAs.
+In other demos you can also learn how to build reusable modules and some more APIs.